davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 2. Trust anchors whose identifiers the relying party sends *conditionally*, i.e. only if the server offers them.
 For example, the relying party may indicate support for a trust anchor if its identifier is listed in the server's HTTPS/SVCB record or trust anchor list in EncryptedExtensions.

-3. Trust anchors whose identifiers the relying party sends *unconditionally*, i.e. independently of the server's behavior.
+3. Trust anchors whose identifiers the relying party sends *unconditionally*, i.e. independently of the authenticating party's behavior.

 Each of these categories carries a different fingerprinting exposure: